benjaminsnorris/bennorris.org/_drafts/need-for-journaling.md

 Hopefully as we do this more often, it will become easier and more instinctual.

 We are always changing, as are our needs, so this will be a never-ending process.
+We’ve can do this.